-11.13.1 All vessels < 150 GT shall be equipped with an efficient radar reflector.
+11.13.1 Non-metallic hull vessels shall be provided with an efficient radar reflector.

 11.14 VESSELS' PLANS, SIGNS, INSTRUCTION MANUALS, NAME PLATES, WORKING LANGUAGE AND RECORD KEEPING

 - 11.14.1 All vessels shall have their name plates, signs, notices, plans, manuals and documents relating to the safety and operation of the vessel drawn up both in the vessel's working language and in english (if the working language onboard is different than english). - 11.14.2 Self-propelled vessels shall carry adequate information including drawings, plans and instruction manuals necessary for their safe operation and safety of the vessel and of life at sea. - 11.14.3 The Master of the vessel shall be responsible for ensuring that records are maintained onboard in accordance to the requirements of this Code and to the satisfaction of the Administration.